Why is this medication prescribed?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store the tablets at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any medication that is outdated or no longer needed.
-Keep liquid medicine in the refrigerator, tightly closed, and throw away any unused medication after 14 days.
+Keep liquid medicine in the refrigerator, tightly closed, and dispose of any unused medication after 14 days.
 Do not freeze.
-The liquid is good for 7 days at room temperature.
-Talk to your pharmacist about the proper disposal of your medication.
+The liquid may be stored for 7 days at room temperature.

 In case of emergency/overdose